smnorris/roadintegrator/README.md

 ## Requirements

+Two scripts are provided, each has different requirements:

-For data prep:
+For `1_prep.py`:

-- Python 3 (for data prep script)
+- Python 3 (tested with v3.7)
 - GDAL/OGR (tested with v2.4.0)
 - PostgreSQL (tested with v10.6)
 - PostGIS with [SFCGAL](http://postgis.net/2015/10/25/postgis_sfcgal_extension/) (tested with v2.5)

-For integrate command:
+For `2_integrate.py`:

-- Python 2 (for ArcGIS script)
 - ArcGIS Desktop (tested with v10.6)
+- Python 2

 ## Setup